Giotto’s Scrovegni Chapel

 Padova, Europe

-Giotto, arguably the greatest medieval painter, covered this glorious chapel with frescoes telling Bible stores with a new realism.
+Giotto, arguably the greatest medieval painter, covered this glorious chapel with frescoes telling Bible stories with a new realism.
 Each scene is a slice of the real world as we can see why Giotto is considered the first modern painter.

 Complete Video Script